 As the name implies, head and neck cancer is a group of cancers that starts within the mouth, nose, throat, larynx, sinuses or salivary glands.
-Head and neck cancers are the sixth most common group of cancers in the world and oftentimes considered preventable because making certain lifestyle changes significantly lowers a person’s risk.
+Head and neck cancers combined are the sixth most common group of cancers in the world and oftentimes considered preventable because making certain lifestyle changes significantly lowers a person’s risk.

-- Head and neck cancers account for 3% of all cancers in the U.S.
+- Head and neck cancers account for 4% of all cancers in the U.S.